 - Living in a region where malaria is common

-- Living in dirty environment : A dirty environment provides a good breeding space for mosquitoes.
-If a pregnant woman is living in an area that is dirty and/or there collections of stagnant water around, she has a very high risk of contracting malaria.
-Mosquitoes bread in stagnant water collected in disused containers, vehicle tires, clogged up gutters and so on.
+- Living in a dirty environment : A dirty environment provides a good breeding space for mosquitoes.
+If a pregnant woman is living in an area that is dirty and/or there are collections of stagnant water around, she has a very high risk of contracting malaria.
+Mosquitoes breed in stagnant water collected in disused containers, vehicle tires, clogged up gutters and so on.

 - Blood transfusion: Receiving blood from someone who has malaria or has just been treated for malaria puts the pregnant woman at risk for malaria.
 The baby also has a chance of contracting the malaria from the mother’s blood in severe cases.